1UPNuke/cmdr-license/README.md

 # CMDR License V2
-> A commander license generator for the game Elite: Dangerous
+A commander license generator for the game Elite: Dangerous

-One to two paragraph statement about your product and what it does.

 ![](header.png)